This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 requests: ["neurons"]

-Kubernetes version - For preview, please use control plane 1.34 and 1.33 node AMI.
+Kubernetes version - Please use K8s control plane 1.34+

-Install the DRA driver using the script provided with the source code.
 Connect to your cluster from local box.
 The cluster should have at least one trn2.48xlarge node.
 Do not install the Neuron device plugin on the cluster!
-Check out the source code for the package and run:

 Please confirm the cluster being used via: